shortstheory/APStreamline/README.md

 The video quality can either be automatically set based on the avaialble network bandwith or set manually for more fine-grained control.

+The RTSP streams can be viewed using any RTSP player.

+For example, this can be done in VLC by going to Media > Open Network Stream and pasting in the RTSP Mount Point for the camera displayed in the APWeb configuration page.
+However, VLC introduces *two* seconds of latency for the jitter reduction, making it unsuitable for critical applications.
+To circumvent this, RTSP streams can also be viewed at zero latency by using the `gst-launch` command:

+`gst-launch-1.0 playbin uri=<RTSP-MOUNT-POINT> latency=0`

+As an example RTSP Mount Point looks like: `rtsp://192.168.0.17:8554/cam0`.
+Refer to the APWeb page to see the mount point given to your camera.

 ### UDP Streaming

 *Use this if you only need to stream from one camera at a time or your GCS doesn't support RTSP streaming*